QazCetelic/home-watcher/README.md

    ```

 ## Database
-The database contains an `interaction` table with the following data.
+The database contains an `interactions` table with the following data.
 | **Name**   | **Column** | **Description**                                          |
 |------------|------------|----------------------------------------------------------|
 | **Id**     | `id`       | Identifies a specific interaction                        |